Average Product Manager Salary in India in 2025 [For Freshers & Experienced]

 Key Responsibilities |

 Entry-Level (0–1 years) | ₹7 lakhs | Working closely with senior product managers to gather user requirements, define product features, and coordinate with design and engineering teams.
-They often work on MVPs, perform market research, and learn tools like Jira, Confluence, and Figma. |
+The product manager salary for freshers in India typically starts around this range, with opportunities for growth through certifications, hands-on projects, and learning tools like Jira, Confluence, and Figma.
+They often work on MVPs, perform market research, and gain exposure to Agile workflows. |

 Mid-Level (1–4 years) | ₹12 lakhs | Managed complete product roadmaps, conducted A/B testing, analyzed user data, and worked across departments to ensure timely feature rollouts.
 They often lead sprints, write user stories, and use tools like Mixpanel and Tableau for decision-making. |